This post contains affiliate links.

 Instructions

 - Blitz: Add all vegan fish ingredients to a food processor.
-Blitz briefly, just until heart of palm is broken down a bit (you still want some larger chunks of it, which provide the flaky fish texture).
+Blitz briefly until the heart of palm is broken down a bit (you still want some larger chunks, which provide the flaky fish texture).

 - Batter: Stir together flour and spices, then whisk in the beer until a smooth batter is formed.

-- Oil: Heat oil in a deep pan or deep fat fryer to about 350ºF (176ºC), ensuring oil level will be high enough to completely cover the "fish".
+- Oil: Heat oil in a deep pan or deep fat fryer to about 350ºF (176ºC), ensuring the oil level is high enough to cover the "fish."

 - Assemble: Working in batches, use forks or metal tongs to dip each vegan fish stick into the batter, letting excess batter drip off.
-Immediately transfer to the hot oil, cooking for 5 to 6 minutes, or until golden brown and crispy.
-Transfer finished vegan fish to a wire rack.
+Immediately transfer to the hot oil, cooking for 5 to 6 minutes until golden brown and crispy.
+Transfer the finished vegan fish to a wire rack.
 Continue until all fish sticks are finished.

 - Serve: Serve immediately with french fries and vegan tartar sauce.